Profile API

 }

-Use the indexes/{index-id} endpoint to use the lookup key for {index-id} to access individual attributes for that lookup key.
+Use the indexes/{index-id} endpoint to use the lookup key for {index-id} to access individual attributes associated with that lookup key.

 The URL for this endpoint is: